Home > Tours > Asia Tours > India & Sri Lanka Tours > Camp the Trans Bhutan Trail

 Included Experiences

-• Trans Bhutan Trail Trongsa to Gyetsa: Today’s portion of the Trail begins with a gradual climb up towards Kewathang.
-Today’s trek crosses a number of ecological zones and so is particularly rewarding for birdwatchers.
-From Kewathang, the Trail cuts through dense forest until it reaches the pass at Yotongla.
-Enjoy a picnic lunch en route.
-From Yotongla, the Trail descends through meadows and open forest until it meets the Gyetsa River.
-The last stretch for today is a pleasant riverside walk towards Gyetsa.
-The group will hike from 3425m at Yotong La Pass to 2891m and will take at least 4 hours for a total distance of 9.5 km.
+• Trans Bhutan Trail Yotong La Pass to Gyetsa: Today’s portion of the Trail begins at the majestic Yotong La pass, a high mountain gap often shrouded in mist and adorned with fluttering prayer flags.
+This trek is particularly rewarding for birdwatchers, as the descent crosses through several vibrant ecological zones, starting with the silence of high-alpine firs and moss-draped rhododendrons.
+From the pass, the Trail cuts through dense, ancient forest where the path can feel springy underfoot or slick with mountain dew.
+From Yotong La, the Trail descends steadily through alpine meadows and open forest until the landscape meets the Gyetsa River.
+The last stretch for today is a pleasant riverside walk, where the terrain finally flattens into an easy stroll towards the traditional stone houses of Gyetsa.
+The group will hike from 3425m at Yotong La Pass to 2891m and will take at least 5 hours for a total distance of 9.5 km.

 Today after breakfast the group will trek through the most historic section of the trail.
 This section was used by the royal family when they travelled between their winter and summer residences.
 You’ll travel through Kikila Pass before descending into the Bumthang Valley.
 We’ll stop along the way for a picnic lunch, enjoying the scenery.
-Once you arrive in Bumthang, visit the majestic Jakar Dzong (fortress), also known as the ‘Castle of the White Bird’.
+Once you arrive in Jakar, visit the majestic Jakar Dzong (fortress), also known as the ‘Castle of the White Bird’.
 Observe unique features like its fifty-meter utse (tower) and a sheltered passage with two parallel walls, interconnected by fortified towers, which guaranteed the fortress’s inhabitants access to water during a siege.
+Visit the Red Panda Brewery after for a well-deserved rest.
 This evening, enjoy a special experience as you settle into your local homestay accommodation.
 Spend the evening with a few of your fellow travelers in the home of a local Bhutanese family who will be your hosts for the evening.
 Share a meal and exchange stories while learning about what life is like for your local hosts.

 Accommodation: DorjiBee Village Homestay